Dhanesh-Pottekula/URL-shortner-_JWT-Authorizaiton/README.md

 ## Usage

-To use this application, you need to install Node.js and the required dependencies. search for http://localhost:3006/login to login
+To use this application, you need to install Node.js and the required dependencies.
+Go to http://localhost:3006/login to login if you are a new user go to http://localhost:3006/signup